ohinai/mimpy/docs/intro.rst

 - Polyhedral elements make for a natural way to resolve local grid refinements.

 The diffusion equation is often referred to a "kernel" problem for many more complex sets of equations.
-An prime example of such equations are the ones related to porous media flows.
+An example of such equations are the ones related to porous media flows.

-Mimpy follows a very simple organization, just remember the three "m"s:

-- **mesh**: A representation of general polyhedral meshes and some basic operations on them.
-- **matrix** : The linear systems of equations produced from the MFD discretization.
-- **model**: Physical problems such as single-phase flow, the transport equation and two-phase flow.

 For more information on the software, check out the :ref:`codeoverview`.

 .. _discretization: http://en.wikipedia.org/wiki/Numerical_partial_differential_equations